 Walk in shower

 To help your loved ones to not have to go up and down steps, and particularly in an environment with water everywhere, get a walk in shower for them.
-Less chances of slipping and tripping.
+Fewer chances of slipping and tripping.

 Wall mounted shower seats